kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 predictions = model.predict(test_x)
 ```

 `predictions` is an array consisting of the probability of belonging to the class for each data point.
 One can easily check the accuracy by converting these probabilities to class labels and then comparing with labels in `test_y`.
-See full example script [here](https://github.com/kamran-haider/bbbp_ml_study/blob/master/code/run_toyNN.py).
+See full example in a jupyter notebook [here](https://github.com/kamran-haider/bbbp_ml_study/blob/master/code/run_toyNN.py).

 My starting point for this implementation was the material from Week 4 of the first course in Coursera deep learning specialization.
 Indeed, I have checked the implementation using a dataset of cat images and reproduced the test accuracy of 0.8, which is identical to the implementation provided in the course.
 I also drew inspiration from another great and more comprehensive implementation I found [here](https://github.com/cstorm125/sophia/blob/master/from_scratch.ipynb).
 Isn't it amazing that we are living in a world where people do cool stuff on Jupyter notebooks and then make it accessible to everyone?

+_**Next Steps**_

-I intend to use this implementation to play around with the basic concepts such as regularization and building more advanced models such as convolutional neural networks.
+I intend to use this implementation as a learning tool to understand concepts such as regularization and building more advanced models.
 There is definitely a lot of room for improvement.
 Among other things, better documentation and comprehensive unit tests would be great.
 It would also be good to validate this on the 'Hello, World' of machine learning, i.e., the MNIST dataset.
 Nevertheless, I think I have a good toy to play with as I learn more and more about deep learning.

 I was asked by at least one colleague that they would like to take a look at it and may be tear it apart and rebuild it to learn how it works.
 So I thought it would be a good idea to share it with everyone.
 If you are reading this and feel intrigued, feel free to take a look at the [code](https://github.com/kamran-haider/bbbp_ml_study/tree/master/code/toyNN), provide feedback or use it for your own practice.